Tensor Computation of Euler Characteristic Functions and Transforms: Discussion

 \section{Discussion}

-In this work, we presented a vectorized framework for computing WECFs (including ECFs and the WECT).
+In this work, we present a tensor-based framework for computing WECFs (including ECFs and the WECT).
 This framework allows for efficient computation of these functions using tensor operations, which are well-suited for modern GPU hardware.
-Furthermore, our method works in full generality for weighted simplicial complexes (or cubical complexes) of arbitrary dimension with no structural constraints.
+Furthermore, our method works in full generality for weighted simplicial complexes (or cubical complexes) of arbitrary dimension.
 Our framework is implemented in a publicly available Python package called \pyect.
-Experimentally, \pyect demonstrates a significant speedup over existing methods across a variety of image datasets.
-The implementation is also incredibly concise as the core vectorized operations leverage \texttt{PyTorch}, a well-maintained and optimized library for tensor computation.
-The core WECT algorithm in the \pyect implementation is only about $25$ lines of code, which although we acknowledge it is not a perfect metric, it is a testament to the simplicity of the approach.
+Experimentally, \pyect demonstrates a significant speedup over existing methods across a variety of datasets.

 The \pyect package also contains a variety of tools for constructing and working with simplicial/cubical complexes.
 Our package includes fully vectorized methods for building weighted Freudenthal complexes and weighted cubical complexes from images.
-Additionally, \pyect has dedicated methods for the specific cases of computing ECFs of images and WECTs of weighted geometric simplicial complexes in $\R^n$.
+Additionally, \pyect has dedicated methods for computing ECFs of images and WECTs of weighted geometric simplicial complexes in $\R^n$.
 These two special cases are implemented as \texttt{PyTorch} neural network modules.

-Another benefit of the approach presented in this work is that vectorized operations support automatic gradient computations.
-Potential future work includes exploring the use of this framework in topological machine learning applications and, in particular, incorporating topological transforms into neural network architectures.
+Future work includes using this framework in differentiable forms of topological transforms (as in \cite{roell2023differentiable}) and incorporating these transforms into neural network architectures.
 Additionally, we believe that this work will encourage further investigation into vectorized methods for computing other topological functions and transforms.